interpretor/zyre.js/README.md

 });
 ```

-Join is fired when a peer joins a group
+Join is fired when a peer joins a group.

 ```js
 zyre.on('join', (id, name, group) => {